If Detroit knows anything, it’s how to pick itself up, dust itself off, and keep on going.

 The Detroit Free Press noted that “there can be no possible danger to life from fire, explosions or weak construction.”
 A key selling point after what happened to the first one.

 The architectural firm Mason & Rice handled the exterior design; respected theater architect Col. J.M.
 Wood did the theater’s interior.
 The decoration was done by Alpheus W. Chittenden, who designed the current Detroit Boat Club on Belle Isle.
+The vestibule was lined with tiles made by the Grueby Faience Co. of Boston.

 It continued the role of being Detroit’s top spot for dramatic theater and was renamed the Shubert-Detroit Opera House in 1919.
 But tastes changed when movies came around, and the Great Depression didn’t help, and it finally ended its career as a playhouse with Earl Carroll’s “Sketchbook” in January 1931.
 It limped along as a moviehouse and by hosting the occasional burlesque show or church service.